edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Associated_TransportEquipment.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004883
-Comments: <br/>A piece of equipment used to hold, protect or secure cargo for logistics purposes.<br/>A referenced piece of equipment used to hold, protect or secure cargo for logistics purposes.<br/>A piece of transport equipment that is associated with another piece of transport equipment, such as a maritime container placed on a rail wagon for transportation.<br/>A piece of attached transport equipment, such as a chain or a tarpaulin.<br/>
+rdfs:comment | A piece of transport equipment that is associated with another piece of transport equipment, such as a maritime container placed on a rail wagon for transportation. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:Logistics_TransportEquipment.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003757
+rdfs:comment | A piece of equipment used to hold, protect or secure cargo for logistics purposes. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:Referenced_Logistics_TransportEquipment.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004022
+rdfs:comment | A referenced piece of equipment used to hold, protect or secure cargo for logistics purposes. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:Attached_TransportEquipment.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003416
+rdfs:comment | A piece of attached transport equipment, such as a chain or a tarpaulin. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: